kylenguyen7/Tip-Calculator-CS194A/README.md

 ## *Kyle Nguyen*

 **Tippy** computes the tip and total amount for a bill.
 The app uses the base amount and tip percentage to calculate the amount owed, and it also describes the quality of service based on the tip.
+It allows the user to split the bill, as well.

-Time spent: **X** hours spent in total
+Time spent: **5** hours spent in total

 ## Functionality